Refund Policy for Credit Courses

-Students registered for workshops through System Divisions of Continuing Education or the Office of Business & Industry Training must withdraw in writing at least three days prior to the first workshop session in order to receive a full refund of tuition and fees.
-In extenuating circumstances, the President (or designee) is authorized to offer alternative compensation in the form of tuition credit or waiver to students on a case-by-case basis.
+In extenuating circumstances, the President (or designee) is authorized to offer alternative compensation in the form of a tuition credit or waiver to students on a case-by-case basis.
 Tuition credit on a student’s account must be used within one calendar year from the date of authorization.
-In accordance with Federal regulations, refunds for an amount less than $1 will be forfeited.

 Please download a tuition appeals request form if you would like to appeal your tuition: Tuition Appeals Request.

 NOTE: Tuition and fees are subject to change without notice.
 Applicants should check with the College for verification of current charges.
 All refunds require that the student drop the course in SIS within the allotted refund time.

-A completed and signed Course Drop/Withdrawal Form must be received in Registrar’s Office by the 60% point of the course.
-If the Drop/Withdraw Form is received after the refund period and before the 60% point, no refund will be done and a W will be reflected on the transcript which does not impact GPA.
+A Withdrawal in SIS must be completed prior to the 60% point of the course’s term.
+If the Withdrawal is completed in SIS after the refund period and before the 60% point of the course, no refund will be given and a “W” will be reflected on the transcript which does not impact GPA.

-After withdraw deadline (60% point in a course), a Withdraw Pass/Withdraw Fail Form must be submitted through the college’s website and a grade of Withdraw Pass (WP) or Withdraw Fail (WF) will be determined by the instructor.
+After withdraw deadline (60% point in a course) in order to withdraw, a Withdraw Pass/Withdraw Fail Form must be submitted through the college’s website and a grade of Withdraw Pass (WP) or Withdraw Fail (WF) will be determined by the instructor.
 A WP grade does not impact GPA, a WF grade impacts GPA the same way an F would.
-See Student Handbook for course withdrawal policy.

 **Students are encouraged to note the specific dates for each course in which they are enrolled.**